jiangchaoliu/eran/README.md

-This is a forked version of ERAN, the information of which is in org_README.d
+This is a modified version of ERAN, the information of which (including how to install it) is in ORG_README.md

-In this repository, we extended ERAN to compute robustness radius.
+We have extended ERAN to compute robustness radius.